Beer in Africa

-Beer in Africa, especially lager, is produced commercially in most African countries, and varieties of beer are also made by indigenous people.
-Beer is served in a range of locales, from neighbourhood shebeens to upscale bars.
-Many countries have standardized beer bottle sizes, which are cleaned and re-used, and so when buying beer at a store often people must pay a deposit on the bottle as well as the price of the beer.
+Beer in Africa, especially lager, is produced commercially in most African countries, and indigenous people also make varieties of beer.
+Beer is served in various locales, from neighbourhood shebeens to upscale bars.
+Many countries have standardized beer bottle sizes, which are cleaned and re-used, so when buying beer at a store, people often must pay a deposit on the bottle and the price of the beer.
 An alternative to glass-bottle beers is local beer sold in tetra-pak style paper cartons.

-South Africa consumes the most beer of any African country, with an average of 60 liters of beer consumed per person annually.
+South Africa consumes the most beer of any African country, with an average of 60 liters per person annually.

 Indigenous beers

-The brewing of traditional beer is a common practice among Africans in rural areas.
+Traditional beer brewing is a common practice among Africans in rural areas.
 Varieties and types of beer depend on local customs and resources.
-Among various beers brewed locally are ginger beers and honey beers.
+Among beers brewed locally are ginger beers and honey beers.

-United National Breweries, amongst others, produces Johannesburg beer and the popular, if stigmatized, Chibuku beer is popular throughout Southern African countries.
+United National Breweries, amongst others, produces Johannesburg beer, and the popular, if stigmatized, Chibuku beer is popular throughout Southern African countries.

-In South Africa and Botswana, sorghum malt is used as an important ingredient.
-Elsewhere, maize is the primary ingredient and the beer is more commonly known as opaque beer.
+In South Africa and Botswana, sorghum malt is an important ingredient.
+Elsewhere, maize is the primary ingredient, and the beer is more commonly known as opaque beer.

 Central Africa

 Cameroon

-The most popular brands are Castel and 33 Export, and in larger cities Beaufort, Beaufort Lite, Mützig Lager, Guinness, Guinness Foreign Extra Stout, and Guinness Smooth can be found.
+The most popular brands are Castel and 33 Export, and in larger cities, Beaufort, Beaufort Lite, Mützig Lager, Guinness, Guinness Foreign Extra Stout, and Guinness Smooth can be found.
 Local brews include palm wine in the southern part of the country and millet beer called bil-bil in the north.